shapescience/shapescience.xyz/content/page/backlog.md

 - Optical modulation (part II+).
 - tSNE+streaming (part II+).
 - Linear Programming for optical network optimization.
-- Pathfinding: rewrite a proper introduction - review common graph issues.
-- Pathfinding: can we do better then Djikstra?
-- Pathfinding: even more topics!

 ![map of topics and useful algorithms for pathfinding](/images/pathfinding-landscape.png)